brodieG/r2c/README.md

 ## Installation

-This package is experimental and thus not available on CRAN yet.
+This package is not available on CRAN yet.
 To install:

 ```
 f.dl <- tempfile()